 In a few cases, copyright infringement can be used as a tool to attack the fake review in the United States.
 This is particularly true where the fake reviewer is using images taken from the copyright owner, or other copyrighted content.
 Although it has yet to be tested, there may be situations in which the protections of Section 230 of the CDA must yield to claims of contributory infringement on the part of the website posting the fake review.

-Combating fake reviews requires intelligence, determination and diligence.
-There is no magic wand but coordinated strategies and a solid intellectual property foundation that protect a company’s brand need to be in place first, coupled with a plan for future enforcement.
-Working with our strategic threat data and technology partners, KJK develops effective strategies to combat the challenges posed by fake reviews and create solutions to identify the fraudsters.
+Combating fake reviews requires intelligence, determination, and diligence.
+There is no magic wand to remove internet content; however, coordinated business strategies with a solid intellectual property foundation that protect a company’s brand can help a company plan for future enforcement issues.
+Working with our strategic threat data and technology partners, KJK develops effective strategies to combat the challenges posed by fake reviews and create solutions to identify fraudsters anonymously attacking businesses online